Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Understanding the ins and outs of immigration law is essential to optimizing your H-1B transfer process.
 To avoid common pitfalls and to save yourself time and money, it’s always best to have an H-1B attorney handle your case.
 This way, the only thing you have to worry about is what you’re going to wear on your first day at your new job.

 VisaNation Law Group’s H-1B visa lawyers are experienced in completing supplementary documentation and petitions required for H-1B Visa Transfers.
-We are capable of advising clients on deadlines and the best times to start working with the new employer.
+We are capable of advising clients on deadlines and the best times to start working with a new employer.

 VisaNation Law Group’s H-1B lawyers are skilled in handling complex situations that may arise during the H-1B visa transfer petition process.
 Contact an H-1B transfer attorney today to schedule your comprehensive consultation.